PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `f5505052` reproduce all ten fixed artifacts across `yolov9` and `sgscsh`;
 separate sequential `-cotof` checks remain below `1e-1`.

+Slice/optional-Logistic/Concat/Reshape detection-tail recovery is owned by `passes/slice_logistic_concat_reshape_tail_layout.py`.
+The former lowerer helper rebuilt complete producer and consumer maps inside an unbounded fixed-point loop and began changing Slice constants and metadata before the complete multi-branch tail was known to be valid.
+Both ordered production positions now call one thin dispatcher with Session `LayoutState`.

+The indexed root is a rank-three spatial-axis Concat with at least two unique inputs.
+Each input must be one private rank-three Reshape fed by one private two-input rank-four channel-axis Concat.
+Both Concat inputs trace through an optional Logistic to distinct private Slice operators.
+The two Slices must be the exact fan-out of one typed NHWC-to-NCHW Transpose.
+Different branches own different adapters and internal operators, although their already-NHWC source tensor may be shared safely.

+The resolver proves rank-three and rank-four static/dynamic views, dtype, per-tensor quantization, explicit or unknown layout, unique producers, strict graph order, exact consumer slots, typed INT32/INT64 permutation and Slice constants, Slice bounds and derived results, branch and tail Concat results, Reshape element counts, and every public or downstream boundary.
+Both `newShape` and `onnxRawNewShape` are validated against the original and target views before their channel/spatial dimensions are exchanged.

+Slice begin and size constants must be immutable, non-public, non-variable, non-produced, and exclusive to their exact operator slots.
+This makes their axis remap safe and rejects the conflicting shared-role cases that the raw helper could mutate twice.
+An exclusive Reshape shape changes in place.
+A shape shared with an unrelated Reshape receives one deterministic clone that retains TensorIR dtype, NumPy dtype, quantization, and original consumers.
+Malformed values, zero dimensions, per-axis quantization, duplicate producers, repeated branch inputs, unsafe fan-out, and backward consumers reject the whole transaction.

+The immutable plan contains all Slice rewrites/constants, optional Logistic metadata, branch Concat axes and metadata, Reshape constant/input/options and metadata, tail Concat axis/output, typed 3D post-permutation selection or creation, terminal compatibility adapter, removals, tensor/operator contracts, and graph boundaries.
+The same tail candidate is fully resolved immediately before apply.
+A graph-ordered candidate list, candidate-only operation, and an explicit rewrite limit replace the raw scans and loop.
+One differential `ModelIRGraphIndex` maintains rewritten slots, insertion, and removal;
+TensorIR and Session `LayoutState` are updated together.
+Exit pruning preserves the legacy zero-match side effect.

+Production characterization found one four-branch first-call match in `nanodet-plus-m_416` followed by four zero-match calls.
+Each branch splits 37 channels into Logistic-wrapped 5-channel and direct 32-channel paths across 52x52, 26x26, 13x13, and 7x7 feature maps.
+The preceding general input owner rewrites seven disjoint groups without consuming this owner’s tail.
+Yolov9 retains five zero-match calls.
+Forty dedicated cases and the existing active fixture cover numerical equivalence, all optional-Logistic forms, dynamic signatures, typed constants, copy-on-write, bounded dispatch, graph/layout state, stale plans, and twenty-four transactional rejections.
+The related gate passes 603 tests, all five nanodet conversion artifacts remain byte-identical to checkpoint `762dcdef`, and sequential `-cotof` remains below `1e-1`.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter